Klepac-Ceraj-Lab/echo_metadata/processing_SOP.md

 Sorted same as `Everything`

 Filters:
+  1. Where Date_Aliquoted is not empty
+  2. And DOE is empty
+  3. And Fecal_EtOH is F
+  4. And CollectionRep is 1

 Columns shown:
+  1. SampleID
+  2. Date_Aliquoted
+    - Recommend hiding when printing list of samples to be extracted
+  3. StorageBox
+  4. DOE
+  5. Extract_number
+  6. Aliquot_Rep
+      - Recommend hiding when printing list of samples to be extracted
+  7. DNABox
+  8. KitUsed
+      - Recommend hiding when printing list of samples to be extracted
+  9. RAInitials_Extract
+      - Recommend hiding when printing list of samples to be extracted
+  10. Notes

 **If you edit these settings, remember to restore the view to default settings.**